kowndinyas/angularjs/stories-1.0-update.md

 But if you've been waiting for the perfect time to update, this is it!
 Along with major rebuild speed increases, we've been busy adding a lot of features.

-This means that a project upgraded now should need no more code changes all the way to 1.0.

 Documentation has also completely moved to [the wiki](https://github.com/angular/angular-cli/wiki).
 The new [Stories](https://github.com/angular/angular-cli/wiki/stories) section covers common usage scenarios, so be sure to have a look!